Public Fertility Care makes parenthood possible for more Victorians. Ask your GP for a referral.

 - altruistic surrogacy support

-- fertility preservation where medical treatment may compromise fertility, including cancer treatment and gender reassignment treatment
+- fertility preservation where medical treatment may compromise fertility, including cancer treatment and gender affirming treatment

 - genetic testing for people who are known carriers of serious medical conditions.

-Partner health services across the state are also providing Victorians with a range of fertility care services closer to home (such as fertility consultations, diagnostic tests, and ultrasounds).
-The exact range of services available will differ between sites, and patients are supported by telehealth where appropriate.
+The Royal Women's Hospital is partnering with health services across the state to provide Victorians with a range of fertility care services closer to home (such as fertility consultations, diagnostic tests, and ultrasounds).
+The exact range of services available will differ between health services, and patients are supported by telehealth where appropriate.

-To find out what services are available near you, visit the provider website:
+To find out what health services are available near you, visit the provider website:

 - Royal Women's Hospital